Windscribe: Ranked #21 out of 99 VPNs that we tested

 There’s also port forwarding and double hop – which makes your Windscribe connection even more secure by bouncing it between two different VPN servers (at the cost of speed).

 Windscribe also provides its own ad-tracker and malware blocker, ‘R.O.B.E.R.T’, which is integrated into its custom VPN apps.
 You can read more about this feature here.

 Windscribe logs the following information:

-- The amount of data transferred in a 30-day period
+- The amount of data transferred in 30 days

-- The timestamp of your last activity on the Windscribe network
+- A timestamp of your last activity on the Windscribe VPN network

 - Your OpenVPN or IKEv2 username (until the end of your session)

 - The time you connected (until the end of your session)

 Windscribe collects this information to ensure that the VPN service runs smoothly – there is nothing here that could be used to personally identify you.

 Windscribe was founded in 2016 in Richmond Hill, Ontario, Canada, where it is still based today – independently owned and operated.